Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Merrimac, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Merrimac has experienced around 7 dwellings receiving development approval annually over the past 5 financial years, totalling an estimated 35 homes.
-So far in FY-26, 2 approvals have been recorded.
-This results in an average of approximately 2.2 new residents per year for each dwelling over the past 5 financial years (between FY-21 and FY-25), suggesting healthy demand which supports property values.
-New homes are being built at an average expected construction cost value of $442,000, under regional levels, indicating more accessible housing choices for buyers.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Merrimac experienced around 7 dwelling approvals annually over the past 5 financial years, totalling an estimated 35 homes.
+So far in FY-26, 5 approvals have been recorded.
+Over these 5 years (FY-21 to FY-25), an average of 2.2 new residents per year was associated with each dwelling, indicating healthy demand for housing.
+New homes were built at an average expected construction cost value of $442,000.

 Frequently Asked Questions - Development